 Lubricating the Gear Reducer

 A piping system and a pump coupled to the gear shaft circulates lubricating oil to the critical lube points within the gear reducer.
 The circulating system consists of a shaft-driven pump and plate-type heat exchanger.
 The pump pulls oil from the gear reducer and circulates it through the heat exchanger for cooling.
 The cooled oil then reenters the upper part of the gearbox.
-The gear boxes for 115mm, 90mm and 75mm screw Extruders have a pump for lubrication and cooling.
+The gear boxes for the ø115 mm, ø90 mm, and ø75 mm screw Extruders have a pump for lubrication and cooling.
 A pressure sensor and a flow meter detect the flow of oil.
-The gear boxes for 65mm and 50mm screw extruder are cooled and lubricated by flapping and removable coil.
+The gear boxes for ø65 mm and ø50 mm screw Extruders are cooled and lubricated by flapping and a removable coil.

 The main gears are partially submerged in the lubricant so that they lubricate properly even when the screw speed is very low.
 The pump is closely coupled to the drive shaft of the gear reducer.
 Because the volume of the pumped oil varies as the drive speed varies, this flooded lubrication system works in conjunction with the circulating system.